saleh-alk/slack-clone/README.md

 https://khakis.onrender.com

 # Features
-One feature I that was new to me was using action cable to the messenger app.
-Implementing that was difficult at first, but after understanding how to access the methods from the backend I felt like it was simpler to know how to access the database.
-I also learned how to broadcast the messages so that the messages show without refreshing.
+One feature I that was new to me was using action cable to broadcast the meassages for multiple users.
+Implementing that was difficult at first, but after some reading on websockets everything waas simple.
+Another feature I included was the workplace, where any user can create a space to chat.
+For each chat I included a channel feature, so each workplace have specific chat groups for different discussions.
+I also included a form to add other users to the workplace.